SimonMaracine/cppblowfish/README.md

 ## A small C++ encryption library implementing the blowfish algorithm

 I built this library for myself.
 If it works for me, then maybe it works for you as well.
+It tested it on GCC and MSVC.

 Check the header files for _some_ documentation.
+And check out `tests/main.cpp` for a working example.

-To use this library easily, just include this repository as a submodule (or better fork the repository beforehand and use the forked version):
+To use this library, just include this repository as a submodule like this:

 `git submodule add https://github.com/SimonMaracine/cppblowfish.git <path/to/submodule/folder>`